 Rhodesgrass mealybug (Antonina graminis)

 Turfgrass infested with rhodesgrass mealybugs will become discolored and wilt.
-Damage is generally greater with the stress of summer heat and drought, especially in sunnier parts of the lawn.
+Damage is generally greater with summer heat and drought stress, especially in sunnier parts of the lawn.
 Heavily infested turfgrass areas under severe drought stress may die.

 Ground pearl (Eumargarodes laingi)

 Turf damage begins in spots as a yellowing of the lawn, followed by browning and death, which may expand slowly each year.
 If the turf is under stressful conditions due to drought, very low mowing heights, excessive watering, improper herbicide applications, or improper liming or fertilization, this may result in more rapidly expanding dead areas in the lawn.
-Weeds may invade these dead areas.
+In addition, weeds may invade these dead areas.

 Test the soil to determine proper fertilizer and lime requirements.
 For best growth, the soil pH should be between 5.5 and 6.0 for centipedegrass and between 6.0 and 6.5 for bermudagrass, St. Augustinegrass, and zoysiagrass.
 For soil test directions, please see HGIC 1652, Soil Testing.